fira5dahi/arrakis-docs/src/text/arrakisPro/integrations.md

 4. [Velodrome](../../text/modules/velodromeModule.md): [identical to Aerodrome module, same bytecode]

-Because each of these modules use Uniswap V3 style tick math they can all consume the same core strategy templates (with slightly different paylaod encodings) described in the [strategies](../../text/arrakisPro/strategies/overview.md) section.
+Because each of these modules use Uniswap V3 style tick math they can all consume the same core strategy templates (with slightly different payload encodings) described in the [strategies](../../text/arrakisPro/strategies/overview.md) section.